Mesembrine

+Pharmacology

-Mesembrine is an alkaloid present in Sceletium tortuosum (kanna).
-It has been shown to act as a serotonin reuptake inhibitor (Ki = 1.4 nM), and more recently, has also been found to behave as a weak inhibitor of the enzyme phosphodiesterase 4 (PDE4) (Ki = 7,800 nM).
-Still more recently, in an in vitro study published in 2015, scientist concluded that "a high-mesembrine Sceletium extract exerts its anti-depressant effect by acting primarily as monoamine releasing agent, rather than as selective serotonin-reuptake inhibitor."
+Mesembrine has been shown to act as a serotonin reuptake inhibitor (Ki = 1.4 nM), and has also been found to behave as a weak inhibitor of the enzyme phosphodiesterase 4 (PDE4) (Ki = 7,800 nM).
+A concentrated mesembrine extract of Sceletium tortuosum may exert antidepressant effects by acting as a monoamine releasing agent.
 As such, mesembrine likely plays a dominant role in the antidepressant effects of kanna.
-The levorotatory isomer, (−)-mesembrine, is the natural form.

 Rat studies have evaluated effects of kanna extract, finding analgesic and antidepressant potential.
 No adverse results were noted for a commercial extract up to 5000 mg/kg daily in rats.